DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

       - 🍏Job Rotation: A job rotation policy has employees rotate jobs or job responsibilities and can help detect collusion and fraud.
       - 🍏Mandatory Vacation policies: ensure that employees take an extended time away from their jobs, requiring someone else to perform their job responsibilities, which increases the likelihood of discovering fraud.
 - Note📝 When creating new user accounts, default acceess for new users should always be "No Access", if no authorization mechanism is specified.
 Before granting any user access to information, you should verify that the user has an appropriate clearance (clearance could be a note from CFO) as well as a business need to know the information in question.

+- ❄️**Linux Admin Basic:**
+    - 🐍The sudo command allows a permitted user to execute a command as the superuser (root) or another user, as specified by the sudoers file.
+When using sudo, you enter your own user password (not the root password) to confirm your identity.
+    - 🐍The su command is used to switch to another user account, including the root account, within the current session. su is typically used when you need to operate as another user for an extended session, not just for a single command.
+    - 🐍The sudoers file is a configuration file located at /etc/sudoers.
+It defines which users or groups can run which commands as which users, and under what conditions.
+The sudoers file controls the behavior of the sudo command.
+It allows administrators to define privileges and policies for different users, limiting what commands they can run with sudo.
+    - 🏖️Ensure that users cannot bypass logging by switching to the root user using sudo su -.
+Instead, users who need the ability to perform privileged actions should be added to the sudoers list and then logged as themselves performing the actions.